mo7amedaliEbaid/piiicks-ecommerce/README.md

 25. **Network Connectivity Check:** Utilize the `internet_connection_checker` package to ensure a smooth user experience by checking and handling network connectivity.
 26. **Dependency Injection:** Leverage the `get_it` package for efficient dependency injection, improving code maintainability and managing dependencies effectively.
 27. **Functional Programming Principles:** Explore and implement functional programming principles from the `dartz` package, enhancing code clarity and error handling.
+28. **Share Products:** Enable users to share product details using the `share_plus` package for seamless sharing on social media and other platforms.
+29. **Contact Us Screen with URL Launcher:** Utilize the `url_launcher` package to open the contact us screen, allowing users to interact with external links such as emails or phone numbers.
+30. **Wishlist with Get Storage:** Implement a wishlist feature using the `get_storage` package to save and retrieve products, providing users with a personalized wishlist experience.
+31. **Product Sharing with Screenshot:** Allow users to share product details with a screenshot using the `screenshot` package, enhancing the sharing capabilities of your app.

 ## Dependencies